Jegp/DemTech-openwrt-setup/README.md

 Any questions or comments can be directed to jegp@demtech.dk.

 ## Setup
 The scripts are designed to be run on a Linux host machine via a shell, and onto a device running the [OpenWrt](https://openwrt.org/) Linux distribution for embedded devices (in this case devices with wireless antennas).
 Setup instructions for any router device or similar should be present on the OpenWrt website<sup>[1]</sup>.
-Monitoring traffic generates a lot of data, so this setup also assumes that a storage device is attached to the external device.
-Lastly the host and target devices should be linked over ethernet (e. g. using a switch to connect multiple devices).
+Monitoring traffic generates a lot of data, so this setup also assumes that the device is connected to the linux host via ethernet both during setup and actual data-gathering.

-If you succeed, this solution will start a script whenever the router boots that will log all the wireless traffic in the vicinity on a the default channel.
-The goal is to make it as simple as possible: no actions are required except powering on the device.
+If you succeed, this solution will start a script whenever the OpenWrt router (the client) boots that will log all the wireless traffic in the vicinity on a the default channel.
+Once in a while the script sends data to the host over ethernet, so it is very important that the host is listening.

+The following readme is split into two: Installing (prior to gathering data at polling places) and setup (at the polling places).

 **Note:** Data will be captured on the channel the device is set to monitor.
 One can argue whether or not this is desirable, but all devices should be caught scanning once in a while (depending on the platform), since a scanning covers all available frequencies.

+## Installing

-## Routing
+### Routing
 To enable connection between the devices and the host, and between the devices and the internet (we need this to install packages on the device), one should setup a route table on the host-machine to allow routes to and through the host.
 In this setup the host-machine is set to respond on 192.168.0.2.
 Further, the host-machine is connected to both the internet and the devices via a switch, connected to  the interface eth0.

 1. First establish the host address alias